Embodied-Web-Agent/Embodied-Web-Agent/web_enviroments/openstreetmap-website/CONFIGURE.md

 * Go to "[OAuth 2 applications](http://localhost:3000/oauth2/applications)" on the My settings page.
 * Click on "Register new application".
-* Unless you have set up alternatives, use Name: "Local iD" and Main Application URL: "http://localhost:3000"
+* Unless you have set up alternatives, use Name: "Local iD" and Redirect URIs: "http://localhost:3000"
 * Check boxes for the following Permissions
   * 'Read user preferences'
   * 'Modify user preferences'